The Painted Room

 Paget photographed the panel with every kind of coloured filter and even infra-red, yet he could detect no trace of what the original picture may have shown.

 The dark hole in the upper wall showed no sign of any room behind this painted room, although there is space for something between here and the North Tank, hidden further back into the hillside.

 There is a marble threshold between this room and Big D, indicating that they were once interconnecting rooms.

 Below the panel in the alcove is a shallow trench in the mosaic floor, about 1 inch deep (25.4mm) and 10 inches wide (254mm).
 It has a thin white border with lines of black and yellow mosaic.

 The trench has caused some experts to declare this room a ‘latrina’, but it’s hard to imagine men urinating against such a fine painted wall.
 What was this trench really for?

 The exterior court

-In front of the Painted room is a court with two D-shaped baths.
+In front of the Painted room is a court with two small D-shaped baths.
 Big D also had direct access to this court.
 The court and its baths are aligned the same way as the buildings against the cliff and appear to be part of the overall design of this set of buildings.